bboy77/order-summary-component/README-template.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Sass Lang](https://sass-lang.com/) - This has documentation for the sass language.
+- [CSS Tricks](https://css-tricks.com/) - This has up-to-date information, tips, and tricks for css.
+- [Gulp](https://gulpjs.com/) - This is a toolkit to automate & enhance your workflow.

 ## Author